jeastham1993/jeastham1993.github.io/_posts/2020-05-12-clean-architecture.md

 date:   2020-05-12 10:21:09 +0100
 author: James Eastham
 categories: dotnet architecture software
-snippet: Clean Architecture is a way of designing and building software first proposed by Uncle Bob Martin in his book of the same name.
-Discover the ways in which Clean Architecture practices can be implemented in .NET Core.
 ---
 I recently wrote an article around the importance of automating the coding standards around your codebase.